Green & Stone of Chelsea

 Green & Stone of Chelsea, picture framers and supplier of specialist art materials, was first established on the King’s Road in Chelsea in 1927 when Mr Alfred Green and his sons Alfie and Peter were invited to work from the Chenil Gallery by its directors, Augustus John and Bernard Shaw.

-My father, Mr Baldwin, the present owner of Green and Stone, first set foot in the store as trainee manager in 1972 and eventually bought the business from the Greens in 1978.
-Since that time, he has overseen the growth of the framing department (concentrating primarily on hand made frames), which has gone from strength to strength.
-The shop’s biggest change has been the growth of the artist’s materials section, which has increased in size tenfold, making Green and Stone one of the biggest retailers of Fine Art Materials in Europe.
-Yet its expansion has not meant that the business has lost any of its traditional charm; Mr Baldwin has endeavoured, within reason, to keep the air of old fashioned service and quality paramount to the shop’s raison d’etre.
+In 1972 my father, Mr Rodney Baldwin, first set foot in the store as trainee manager, eventually buying the business from the Greens in 1978.
+Since then, he has overseen the successful growth of the framing department, focusing on high quality, hand made frames.
+The most marked change in the business has been the growth of the art materials section.
+This has increased tenfold, making Green & Stone one of the largest retailers of Fine Art Materials in Europe.
+Yet its expansion has not led to the business losing any of its traditional charm, Mr Baldwin’s ethos of old fashioned, high quality service is paramount to the shop’s raison d’être.